-Services nameCompany-level dataset prepared for use in the open source Paris Agreement Capital Transition Assessment tool (“PACTA”) for banks as made available by the 2º Degrees Investing Initiative (2DII) on Transition Monitor (https://www.transitionmonitor.com/)
+Company-level dataset prepared for use in the open source Paris Agreement Capital Transition Assessment tool (“PACTA”) for banks as made available by the 2º Degrees Investing Initiative (2DII) on Transition Monitor (https://www.transitionmonitor.com/)

-The Data covers company-level indicators which can include company information (name, country, sector, technology), forward looking capacity and/or production data, and emissions intensity for part or all of the sectors covered by the PACTA tool for banks.
-The specifications are developed by 2DII and might change over time to reflect the evolution in the PACTA tool for banks.
+The Data covers company-level indicators which can include company information (name, country, sector, technology), forward looking capacity and/or production data, and emissions intensity for all or part of the sectors covered by the PACTA tool for banks The specifications are developed by 2DII and may change over time to reflect the evolution in the PACTA tool for banks.

-Permitted use include:
+Permitted uses include:

 Examples of non-permitted uses of the Data include, without limitation:

 |Authorised Users (internal within User)||User’s employees for the sole purpose of running the PACTA tool for banks|

 |Location of Authorised Users (“Territory”)||Worldwide|

-Restrictions:User shall not share, or enable others to access, any Data beyond what stated in the “Purpose of use” section, and in particular shall not redistribute any of the raw Data and/or any Derived Data and must take reasonable measures to protect AR's Intellectual Property, especially but not limited to its databases.
+User shall not share, or enable others to access, any Data beyond what is stated in the “Purpose of use” section, and in particular shall not redistribute any of the raw Data and/or any Derived Data and must take reasonable measures to protect AR's Intellectual Property, especially but not limited to User's databases.
 Unless stated in the purpose of use above and subject to applicable laws:

-Other useUser may request additional services or different scope of use not included in this Schedule of Services by contacting AR at email@example.com.
+|Other use||User may request additional services or a different scope of use not included in this Schedule of Services by contacting AR at email@example.com.
 Such additional services or different scope would be covered by a separate agreement to be executed by both parties.|

 © <Insert Applicable Year> Asset Resolution.
 All Rights Reserved.
 Information, data, analyses and opinions contained herein: (1) include the proprietary information of Asset Resolution and its content providers; (2) may not be copied or redistributed except as specifically authorised in writing; (3) do not constitute investment advice; (4) are provided solely for informational purposes; (5) are not warranted to be complete, accurate or timely; and (6) may be drawn from data published on various dates.
 Asset Resolution is not responsible for any decisions, damages or other losses related to the information, data, analyses or opinions contained herein or the use thereof.
 Please verify all of the information before using it and do not make any investment decision except upon the advice of a professional financial adviser.
 Past performance is not a guarantee of future results.
 The value and income derived from investments may go down and up.

-1.5.
-NotesUser agrees to provide feedback on Data to AR at least once during the Term upon AR’s request.
+|User agrees to provide feedback on Data to AR at least once during the Term upon AR’s request.
 User will not be obliged to share any client Data with AR|

 2 Terms and Conditions